 In March 1970, McDonald’s introduced a pale green sweet treat to celebrate St. Patrick’s day: the Shamrock Shake.
 Since its creation, the Shamrock Shake has morphed into a seasonal icon, spawning countless copycats and generating an avid following.
 The problem is that, like most items on fast food menus, it isn’t especially healthy.

-According to nutrition information found on the McDonald’s website, a 12 ounce Shamrock Shake contains 530 calories, 15 grams of fat (10 of them saturated fat), 73 grams of sugar, and 160 milligrams of sodium.
+According to nutrition information found on the McDonald’s website, a small Shamrock Shake contains 460 calories, 13 grams of fat (8 of them saturated fat), 63 grams of sugar and 150 milligrams of sodium.
 However, this doesn’t mean that health-conscious individuals or those on restricted diets must forgo one of springtime’s most anticipated culinary creations.

-The secret to a senior-friendly Shamrock Shake
+The Secret to a Senior-Friendly Shamrock Shake

-- 6 ounces plain, low fat yogurt
+- 6 ounces plain, low-fat vanilla yogurt

-- ¼ tsp. peppermint extract
+- 1/4 tsp. peppermint extract

 - All-natural sweetener to taste

-- 2-3 drops green food coloring
+- 2-3 drops green food coloring (if desired)

 Of course, this recipe (while healthy and yummy) is still somewhat plain.
 There are ways to customize this basic formula to better fit your loved one’s specific nutritional needs.
 Use the following suggestions to jazz up this shake and add extra health benefits: